-This intensely sacred rock shelter was utilized by American Indians as a temporary dwelling between 3,000 and 1,500 years ago.
-Very few artifacts were uncovered from the cave, as it was only occupied for a short period of time.
-While relics from this prehistoric period are few and far between, the Natives left quite the enigmatic footprint inside the cave: a large number of pictographs on the north and south walls.
+This sacred rock shelter was used by American Indians as a temporary dwelling between 1,500 and 3,000 years ago.
+Very few artifacts were recovered from the cave, as it was only occupied for a short period of time.
+While relics from this prehistoric period are few and far between, the Western Shoshone left quite the enigmatic footprint inside the cave: a large number of pictographs on the north and south walls.
 Pictographs, not to be confused with petroglyphs, are images drawn or painted on a rock face.
 Petroglyphs on the other hand, are created by carving or engraving images onto a rock surface.

 As one of many pictograph sites in Nevada, Toquima Cave and the surrounding 40 acres were added to the National Register of Historic Places in 2002.
-When arriving at the site, enter the Toquima Cave Campground and hike the short 1/2 mile up to the entrance of the Cave.
-To protect this tremendous history, the cave is fenced off in order to keep visitors at a respectful distance, and access in the actual interior is very limited.
-Native peoples consider this an important sacred site and continue to hold modern day ceremonial activities at Toquima Cave.
+When arriving at the site, enter the Toquima Cave Campground and hike the short 1/2 mile up to the entrance of this Nevada Cave.
+To protect this irreplaceable history, the cave is barricaded with a large steel grate fence in order to keep visitors at a respectful distance, though a camera easily slips through the fence for amazing photo opportunities.

 Visitors interested in spending more than a few hours are in luck with the Toquima Cave Campground.
 Managed by the US Forest Service, these campsites are free to the general public and operate on a first-come, first-served basis.
 The campground accommodates truck and tent camping, with trailer sites up to 25 feet, each equipped with picnic tables, and toilets.
 Popular activities to enjoy around the site include hiking, backpacking, and OHV riding on developed trails.